 The chemicals and foam used during dry cleaning are not designed for area rug cleaning and might damage delicate fibers and threads.
 Dry cleaning methods also do little to remove tough stains and mildew from area rug backing.
 Even if your local dry cleaner advertises rug cleaning, it’s best to rely on a carpet cleaning professional instead.

 Can you use a lightweight, store-bought rug shampooer on area rugs?

 Homeowners today have many options for lightweight rug shampooers, often designed for cleaning spots, stains, and especially worn areas such as in front of entryway doors.
 While those lightweight shampooers are often safe for wall-to-wall carpeting, note that their brushes might damage delicate area rug threads or fade their specialty dyes.

 Can you hose off an area rug?

 Using a garden hose is not always an effective area rug cleaning method as plain water might do little to address spots and stains.
 Garden hoses also don’t kill mold or mildew, and insufficient drying time before putting those rugs back in the home might only encourage mold growth!
-To ensure proper cleaning and to avoid future damage, leave your area rug cleaning to the pros.
+If you're a DIY homeowner, check out this at-home carpet cleaning machine.